Ryosuke Miyaguni

 Ryosuke Miyaguni (宮國 椋丞, born April 17, 1992, in Itoman, Okinawa) is a Japanese professional baseball pitcher for Yokohama DeNA BayStars of the Nippon Professional Baseball (NPB).
-He has played in NPB for the Yomiuri Giants.
+He has previously played in NPB for the Yomiuri Giants.

 Career

 Yomiuri Giants

 Yomiuri Giants selected Miyaguni with the second selection in the 2010 NPB draft.

 On April 8, 2012, Miyaguni made his NPB debut.

 On November 16, 2018, he was selected Yomiuri Giants roster at the 2018 MLB Japan All-Star Series exhibition game against MLB All-Stars.

-On December 2, 2020, he become a free agent.
+On December 2, 2020, he became a free agent.

 Yokohama DeNA BayStars

 On March 15, 2021, Miyaguni signed with Yokohama DeNA BayStars of the NPB.